merlinschumacher/Open-Covid-Certificate-Validator/README.md

 The easiest way to run OCCV is to use a container.
 An up to date container is provided via GitHubs Container Image Registry under `ghcr.io/merlinschumacher/open-covid-certificate-validator:main`.

 To start the container you need a recent version of Docker and `docker-compose`.
 Just execute `docker-compose up` and the server will answer on port 8000 of your server.
 Modify the compose file to fit your needs.
 Currently only validation against the [german list of certificates](https://github.com/Digitaler-Impfnachweis/certification-apis) provided by Ubirch is supported.
+The certificates are updated every 24 hours.

 To access the API send a POST request containing the following JSON to `/`: